dataspecer/ds-wdoi/source/preprocessing/README.md

 - How to obtain the values:
     - [docker tutorial](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
     - Since we are not using Kibana, it is enough to reset the password and copy the certiface out of the image

+## Run all script

+The script runs all phases.
+The main file is `p_run_all_phases.py`.

+- Input:
+  - optional argument for languages extraction
+    - `--lang`
+    - accepts a list of space separated language shortcuts
+      - e.g. `--lang en cs de`
+    - defaults to `--lang en`
+    - **The "en" is compulsory at the moment** and will be included even though it is not set.
+    - for available shortcuts refer to the [Wikidata language lists](https://www.wikidata.org/wiki/Help:Wikimedia_language_codes/lists/all)
+  - optional boolean flag argument whether to donwload the newest dump
+    - `--donwload`
+    - defaults to `False`
+    - the `True` will overwrite the existing dump in the current folder
+  - optional argument to continue from a specific phase
+    - `--continue-from` `[id_sep, ext, mod, recs, load]`
+    - each value represents a phase based on the output files suffixes.
+    - the preprocessing will continue from the given phase
+    - if the argument is used, download is diregarded